justnonamenoname/lt/readme.md

 This means there is no physical moment of death.
 Death is the disintegration of the organism.
 What the organism consists of continues to exist in the world.
-The lifeticle can find itself in a new organism.
+The lt can find itself in a new organism.
 Then after death, a new life is possible.

 ---

-The idea of the lifeticle implies that reverse transplantation is possible.
+The idea of the lt implies that reverse transplantation is possible.
-If physical laws allow it, the lifeticle can be taken from a dying organism and placed into another one, and its life will continue.
+If physical laws allow it, the lt can be taken from a dying organism and placed into another one, and its life will continue.
 This provides an unlimited lifespan.

-It is possible that life for the lifeticle happens once every million, or even billion, years.
+It is possible that life for the lt happens once every million, or even billion, years.
 The longer the time, the greater the chance of being born again.
 But there is a huge problem - there remains the possibility of pain and unhappiness.